-Everything about Chateau Nenin Pomerol, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Nenin Pomerol with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Nenin History, Overview

-That is how it came to be that in 1997, Jean Hubert Delon and his sister Genevieve d’Alton purchased the Right Bank estate of Chateau Nenin.
-Chateau Nenin is a massive property by Pomerol standards with its 32 hectares of vines.
-Chateau Nenin has the distinction of having one of the few grand chateau in the appellation with its large, 19th century stone design.
+Chateau Nenin has the distinction of having one of the few grand chateaus in the appellation with its large, 19th-century stone design.
 In fact, the chateau would be equally at home in the Left Bank with its regal splendor.

 Chateau Nenin Vineyards, Terroir, Grapes, Winemaking

-Serving and Decanting Chateau Nenin with Wine, Food, Pairing Tips
+Serving Chateau Nenin with Wine, Food, Pairing Tips

 Château Nenin Wine Tasting Notes